Robotics Research: Engaging With Those in Higher Education, Universities and Researchers to Enable Breakthroughs in Robotics

 University of Washington (UW)

-The University of Washington (UW), is one of our first clients and contacted us to purchase a Shadow Dexterous Hand to carry out research as part of their ADROIT project.
+The University of Washington (UW), is one of our first clients and contacted us to purchase a Shadow Dexterous Hand to carry out robotics research as part of their ADROIT project.

 The ADROIT project looks to explore dexterous manipulation, one of the most complex types of biological movement which has proven very difficult to replicate in robots.
 UW team demonstrated online planning (or model-predictive control) with a full physics model of a humanoid hand.
 They then augmented the actuation space with motor synergies which sped up optimisation without removing flexibility.